Hattie Jane’s Partners with Thistle Farms for its 25th Anniversary - NewsBreak

 For ordering information, current flavors and to learn more about Hattie Jane’s, visit www.hattiejanescreamery.com , and follow along on Instagram (@hattiejanescreamery) for the latest scoop.
 For more information on Thistle Farms and their mission, visit www.thistlefarms.org and @thistlefarms on social media.

-The post Hattie Jane’s Partners with Thistle Farms for its 25th Anniversary appeared first on Wilson County Source .
+The post Hattie Jane’s Partners with Thistle Farms for its 25th Anniversary appeared first on Cheatham County Source .

 Comments / 0